gertanoh/gafka/Readme.md

 # Building a gafka : A Kafka like system
 Building a system that resembles Kafka.
 Producers shall be able to send data to the cluster, while consumers can read it.
 It is for educational purposes, but who knows?
-It might get bigger.

 # Expected Features / Progress of dev